klauer/epics-sumo-mirror/doc/reference-sumo-db.rst

 This command has must be followed by at least two parameters, a *maximum state* and at least one *module spec*.
-If there is more than one *module spec* they must be separated by whitespaces.
+If there is more than one *module spec* they must be separated by white spaces.

 maximum state
 :::::::::::::